Ganburu/Cyber-Portfolio/README.md

 <h1>Incident Report: Cybersecurity Breach at Wayne Enterprises</h1>

-## Date of Incident: September 30, 2016 ##
+<h2>Date of Incident: September 30, 2016</h2>

-Reported by: Gotham City Police Department (GCPD)
+<h3>Reported by: Gotham City Police Department (GCPD)</h3>

-Investigated by: Lucius, SOC Lead, and Vaughn Rhodes
+<h3>Investigated by: Vaughn</h3>

-Incident Summary:
+<h3>Incident Summary:</h3>

-On September 30, 2016, the Wayne Enterprises Security Operations Center (SOC) received a memo from the Gotham City Police Department (GCPD) indicating evidence of a compromised website hosted on Wayne Enterprises' IP address space.
-The compromised website, www.imreallynotbatman.com, is the personal blog of Wayne Enterprises' CEO.
+**On September 30, 2016, the Wayne Enterprises Security Operations Center (SOC) received a memo from the Gotham City Police Department (GCPD) indicating evidence of a compromised website hosted on Wayne Enterprises' IP address space.
+The compromised website, www.imreallynotbatman.com, is the personal blog of Wayne Enterprises' CEO.**

-Details of Compromise:
+**Details of Compromise:**

 Source of Evidence: The evidence was found online on Pastebin (http://pastebin.com/Gw6dWjS9).
 Malicious IP Addresses: